Let me tell you something that threw me off when I first started learning about weddings in the U.S

 --

-How to Actually Hand Out Tips
+How to Hand Out the Tips

 1. Label envelopes ahead of time (name + role).

-2. Put cash or checks inside — crisp bills if you can.
+2. Put cash or checks inside ...crisp bills if you can.

 3. Give to your day-of coordinator or a trusted friend to hand out at the right moments.

-If You Can’t Tip Everyone…
+And If You Can’t Tip Everyone…

 That’s okay.